-- April 24, 2006: A series of bombs explode in the Red Sea resort of Dahab, killing 23 people and injuring 150.
-Sources: GOV.UK [304], BBC News [17], Al Jazeera [211] - July 23, 2005:Three bombings at the Red Sea resort of Sharm al-Sheikh kill 64 people and wound 100 others.
+- April 24, 2006:A series of bombs explode in the Red Sea resort of Dahab, killing 23 people and injuring 150.
+Sources: GOV.UK [311], BBC News [23], Al Jazeera [217] - July 23, 2005:Three bombings at the Red Sea resort of Sharm al-Sheikh kill 64 people and wound 100 others.
 The al-Qaeda-inspired Tawhid wal-Jihad claims responsibility for the two suicide car bombs and improvised explosive device.
-Sources: BBC News [17], Guardian [119], Al Jazeera [211], Overseas Security Advisory Council [332], Guardian [333] - April 7, 2005: A suicide bomber kills two French citizens and an American in a Cairo bazaar.
+Sources: BBC News [23], Guardian [125], Al Jazeera [217], Overseas Security Advisory Council [339], Guardian [340] - April 7, 2005:A suicide bomber kills two French citizens and an American in a Cairo bazaar.
 Authorities arrest nine individuals connected to the attack.
 A previously unknown group called the Islamic Brigades of Pride in Egypt claims responsibility for the bombing.
 The group claims the bombing is "to avenge our brothers, martyrs of injustice and detainees."
-Sources: Daily Mail.
-[330]Sydney Morning Herald [334] - October 4, 2004:Car bombs at resorts and hotels in Taba and near Nuweiba in the Sinai Peninsula kill 34 people and injure 159.

-The Egyptian government holds the al-Qaeda-inspired Tawhid wal-Jihad (Monotheism and Jihad) responsible.
+Sources: <a href="mailto:p - October 4, 2004:Car bombs at resorts and hotels in Taba and near Nuweiba in the Sinai Peninsula kill 34 people and injure 159. - The Egyptian government holds the al-Qaeda-inspired Tawhid wal-Jihad (Monotheism and Jihad) responsible.
 Tawhid wal-Jihad shared the ideology and name of an early incarnation of al-Qaeda in Iraq.
-Sources: Guardian [119], Al Jazeera [211], CNN [335], Overseas Security Advisory Council [332], Guardian [333]

-- November 17, 1997:Gama'a al-Islamiyya, also known as the Islamic Group (IG), kill 62 people at the Hatshepsut Temple archeological site near Luxor.
-The six gunmen, impersonating military members, open fire on groups of tourists and are all killed after Egyptian security forces arrived.
-Sources: Guardian [119], Al Jazeera [211] - September 18, 1997: A firebomb attack on a Cairo tourist bus by two IG militants kills nine Germans.
-Sources: NCTC [329], Council on Foreign Relations [336] - April 18, 1996:Suspected IG gunmen open fire on Greek and Australian tourists boarding a bus outside the Europa Hotel in Cairo, killing 34. - Sources: Al Jazeera [211], New York Times [337] - June 8, 1992: The IG assassinates Egyptian professor and human rights activist Farag Foda for speaking out against radical Islam.

-He had challenged IG's calls for the creation of a religious state since 1980.
+Sources: Guardian [125], Al Jazeera [217], CNN [342], Overseas Security Advisory Council [339], Guardian [340] - November 17, 1997:Gama'a al-Islamiyya, also known as the Islamic Group (IG), kill 62 people at the Hatshepsut Temple archeological site near Luxor. - The six gunmen, impersonating military members, open fire on groups of tourists and are all killed after Egyptian security forces arrived.
+Sources: Guardian [125], Al Jazeera [217] - September 18, 1997:A firebomb attack on a Cairo tourist bus by two IG militants kills nine Germans.
+Sources: NCTC [336], Council on Foreign Relations [343] - April 18, 1996:Suspected IG gunmen open fire on Greek and Australian tourists boarding a bus outside the Europa Hotel in Cairo, killing 34. - Sources: Al Jazeera [217], New York Times [344] - June 8, 1992:The IG assassinates Egyptian professor and human rights activist Farag Foda for speaking out against radical Islam. - He had challenged IG's calls for the creation of a religious state since 1980.
 As a result, IG labeled him an "infidel."
-Sources: Council on Foreign Relations [120], Daily News Egypt [338]

-- October 7, 1981:Extremists from the IG and the Egyptian Islamic Jihad assassinate President Anwar al-Sadat.
-Sources: BBC News [17], CNN [118], Council on Foreign Relations [217] - 1954 1966:The Muslim Brotherhood further radicalizes and plans violence and terrorism during a period of repression by President Gemal Abdel Nasser known as the "mien" (ordeal).
-Sources: Counter Extremism Project [23], RAND Corporation [339] - December 28, 1948: The Muslim Brotherhood assassinates Egyptian Prime Minister Mahmud al-Nuqrashi as an act of condemnation of British and Jewish interests in Egypt.
-Sources: Counter Extremism Project [23], BBC News [340] - 1928:Hassan al-Banna founds the Muslim Brotherhood in Egypt.
+Sources: Council on Foreign Relations [126], Daily News Egypt [345] - October 7, 1981:Extremists from the IG and the Egyptian Islamic Jihad assassinate President Anwar al-Sadat.
+Sources: BBC News [23], CNN [124], Council on Foreign Relations [223] - 1954 1966:The Muslim Brotherhood further radicalizes and plans violence and terrorism during a period of repression by President Gemal Abdel Nasser known as the "mien" (ordeal).

+Sources: Counter Extremism Project [29], RAND Corporation [346] - December 28, 1948:The Muslim Brotherhood assassinates Egyptian Prime Minister Mahmud al-Nuqrashi as an act of condemnation of British and Jewish interests in Egypt.
+Sources: Counter Extremism Project [29], BBC News [347] - 1928:Hassan al-Banna founds the Muslim Brotherhood in Egypt.

 It is the country's oldest Islamist organization and has branches across the world.
-Source: Counter Extremism Project [341]
+Source: Counter Extremism Project [348]